Mixed 3-manifolds are virtually special: Cubulation

 \begin{proof} Let $K=K(S)$ be the degree of a cover of $S$ with nonzero genus.
 The lemma follows from \cite[Lem 4.7]{PW}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:cubulation}] The proof has two steps.
-In the first step we construct a family $\mathcal{S}$ of surfaces which satisfies Parts (1)--(4) of Theorem~\ref{thm:cubulation}.
-In the second step we prove that $\mathcal{S}$ satisfies the Strong Separation property in Part (5).
+In the first step we construct a family $\mathcal{S}$ of surfaces satisfying Theorem~\ref{thm:cubulation}(1)--(4).
+In the second step we prove that $\mathcal{S}$ satisfies the Strong Separation property in Theorem~\ref{thm:cubulation}(5).